Catholics for a Free Choice urges church hierarchy to come clean about church law and abortion

 Kissling said this work, an effort to enlighten prochoice Catholics about their rights, presents fundamental concepts about canon law in general and about its provisions regarding abortion in particular.
 This work, however, is equally valuable to non-Catholics wanting to understand some of the heated discussion about these issues.

 “We respect the church’s law,” said Kissling.
 “We respect, too, the law’s emphasis on the protection of people’s rights.
-We hope that this publication provides a deeper understanding of the law as well as provide guidance for Catholics who are concerned about making wise personal choices within the framework of church law.”Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+We hope that this publication provides a deeper understanding of the law as well as provide guidance for Catholics who are concerned about making wise personal choices within the framework of church law.”Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.